Microsoft sql server error 18456 login failed for user

-In this blog post I will show you reasons why you might be getting SQL Server error 18456 and show you may be able to solve it.
+In this blog post I will show you reasons why you might be getting SQL Server error 18456 and show you how you may be able to resolve it.

 When connecting to Microsoft SQL Server and trying to use usually SQL Authentication method you may get event ID error 18456 login failed for user you provided.
 See below example.